Waffles4Ransom/tiki_bars/README.md

 ## Code of Conduct

 Everyone interacting in the TikiBars project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/'helpful-controller-0690'/tiki_bars/blob/master/CODE_OF_CONDUCT.md).

+## Acknowledgments

+Thank you to online magazine PUNCH for publishing this very important list.